kleinesfilmroellchen/sof-language/README.md

 ###### SOF is to be pronounced 'ess-oh-eff' in English or `/əs.ʊu.ˈəf/` in IPA.
 If you want to make me angry, you can also pronounce it 'sohf'.

-**This is a Work In Progress (WIP) experimental programming language.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.
+**This is an experimental programming language.** If you cause a nuclear war and the inevitable destruction of mankind by using this software, I am not to blame.

+SOF is written in Java 15 (cutting edge!) and requires no libraries outside the standard library.
+It leverages the module system (you may use it in your project as well!) and uses JUnit Jupiter for testing (currently) about 60% of the codebase.

 ### Installation and CLI usage

-This is an Eclipse project, so I recommend cloning it with git and importing it into your workspace (again, there are great explanations for both of these).
-After building normally, you should be able to execute the main CLI class with a normal launch configuration.
-Alternatively, use the command line
+This is a Gradle project using the Java Application plugin with the module system and JUnit Jupiter tests.
+The usual Gradle tasks for these situations exist and have not been renamed/added to.
+As a quick reference: Use `gradlew build` to run the full build including tests.
+Run `gradlew test` to run the tests.
+Use `gradlew javadoc` to build the javadoc.
+All building happens into the build/ subfolders.
+Exception: The main Java class files are built into bin/.

+Use the following command line to run SOF. `gradlew run` DOES NOT WORK.
+For whatever reason, it instantly reads a file terminator and exits.

 ```
 java -p bin -m sof/klfr.sof.cli.CLI [arguments]
 ```

-assuming that you have java 12+ on your $PATH and you are inside the root folder of the project.
+assuming that you have java 15+ on your $PATH and you are inside the root folder of the project.
 Replace \[arguments\] with whatever arguments you want to give to SOF.

+Alternatively, you can use the Gradle-built distribution zip/tar in build/distributions/.
+This one comes with handy scripts for Windows and Linux that auto-detect your Java.

 The command line tool currently supports the following arguments and options (taken from help output):

 ```
 sof - Interpreter for Stack with Objects and
       Functions (SOF) Programming Language.
 usage: sof [-hvdpP] [-c COMMAND]
            FILENAME [...FILENAMES]